osquery/osquery/CONTRIBUTING.md

 ## Pull Request workflow

 In most cases your PR should represent a single body of work.
-It is find to change unrelated small-things like nits or code-format issues but make every effort to submit isolated changes.
+It is fine to change unrelated small-things like nits or code-format issues but make every effort to submit isolated changes.
 This makes documentation, references, regression tracking and if needed, a revert, easier.

 ## Updating Pull Requests

-Pull requests will often need revision most likely after the required code review from the friendly core development team. :D
+Pull requests will often need revision, most likely after the required code review from the friendly core development team. :D

 Our preference is to minimize the number of commits in a pull request and represent each body of change as a single, concise, commit.
 To do this we ask you to [squash](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) your git commits before we merge changes.
-There are two basic workflows for squashing, let's run through some examples of each.
+There are two basic workflows for squashing, let's run through examples of each.

 **You create a pull request with several commits**